Knowledge base

 nano inventory

-In this file, you need to provide the following template by replacing the lines commented with your environment variables:
+You need to fill in this file with the following template, modifying the commented lines with your environment variables:

 mailman ansible_host